 When you are packing, perhaps the most important item not to forget ever is a comfortable pair of shoes.

 Comfortable shoes are mandatory for your trip to Tokyo.
 The reason being you will walk a hell of a lot!
-Even taking public transportation or taxi, you can easily walk around 10km or 20km a day.
+Even taking public transportation or taxi, you can easily walk around 10km or 20km a day, just in basic sightseeing.